| I. |

 C. |

-the regular season has begun, a team may replace any player on its active
+Once the regular season has begun, a team may replace any player on its

-replacement player is on an American League team's 25 man active roster at
+replacement player is on a major league team's active roster at

 that time (NOT a player on the D.L. or in the minor leagues) and the